The Shelltone

 A mission of respect and preservation

-40 years of interaction with whalesPierre Lavagne de Castellan understood the vital importance of respectful approach techniques.
+40 years of interaction with whales, Pierre Lavagne de Castellan understood the vital importance of respectful approach techniques.
 The more confidence cetaceans feel, the more they share rare moments of intimacy..
-Conversely, intrusive practices motivated by profit disturb these animals and endanger their well-being.
+Conversely, intrusive, profit-driven practices disturb these animals and endanger their well-being.

 That's why Shelltone Whale Project works to promote whale watching bases run by enthusiasts who respect cetaceans and their environment.
-By selecting ethical operators and raising public awareness, thehe project ensures that whale watching is carried out in a spirit of conservation and kindness..
+By selecting ethical operators and raising public awareness, thehe project ensures that whale watching is carried out in a spirit of preservation and kindness..

-"Choose Respect
+«Choose Respect»

 If you choose a whale watching base, choose one that respects cetaceans.